flatland-association/flatland-rl/docs/flatland_2.0.md

     - Agents can make observations at any time step.
 Make sure to discard observations without any information.
 See this [example](https://gitlab.aicrowd.com/flatland/baselines/blob/master/torch_training/training_navigation.py) for a simple implementation.
 - The environment checks if agent is allowed to move to next cell only at the time of the switch to the next cell

-In your controller, you can check whether an agent is entering by checking `info`:
+In your controller, you can check whether an agent requires an action by checking `info`:
 ```
 obs, rew, done, info = env.step(actions)
 ...
 action_dict = dict()
 for a in range(env.get_num_agents()):
-    if info['entering'][a] && info['malfunction'][a] == 0 &&:
+    if info['action_required'][a] and info['malfunction'][a] == 0:
         action_dict.update({a: ...})

 ```
-Notice that `info['entering'][a]` does not mean that the action will have an effect: if the next cell is blocked or the agent is malfunctioning, the action cannot be performed.
+Notice that `info['action_required'][a]` does not mean that the action will have an effect: if the next cell is blocked or the agent breaks down, the action cannot be performed and an action will be required again in the next step.

 ## Rail Generators and Schedule Generators
 The separation between rail generator and schedule generator reflects the organisational separation in the railway domain